SynapseUI/synapsefi-js-api-wrapper/README.md

 ```

 ## Motivation
-`synapsefi-js-api-wrapper` was built to simplify api requrest to synapsefi's core public apis.
+`synapsefi-js-api-wrapper` was built to simplify api requests to synapsefi's core public apis.

 ## Table of Contents